dcarral/99bottles-polyglot/README.md

 99 Bottles of Beer is an algorithmic children's song which has just enough complexity to teach you deep truths about object oriented programming.

+These are companion exercises to the book https://www.sandimetz.com/99bottles The book uses Ruby, however the ideas are applicable to many languages.

+Each exercise consists of a test suite.
+No implementation is provided.
+This is intentional, as we believe that there is value in spending 30 minutes writing your own solution before progressing through the exercises in the book.

 ## Source

 The implementations of this exercise come from Exercism (http://exercism.io).